Parent-teacher association constitution and rules

 This is a comprehensive template that can be used for creating the constitution of a parent teacher association, also known as a PTA.
 It is written in plain English, providing a modern, yet legally strong document.

 - Money back guarantee

 About this document

-Ideally, a constitution should be put in place when you create the association.
-If you are in the process of forming a PTA, or are planning to do so, you can create the constitution using this document.
+Ideally, a constitution should be put in place when you form the association or are planning to do so.
 You can also use this template if the association already exists and you either want to make some changes, make it more formal, or replace it altogether.

 Is this template suitable for your association?

 This document is suitable for PTAs at any school level, and of any size.
 You can easily make the required changes to the document and adapt it to suit your needs.
 For example, your association may: